-Turkey Tail dried spawning Mushrooms are dried in a carefully controlled environment to preserve the viability of the spawn.
+Cortinarius Balteatus (Purple and Bronze Cort) that is dried in a carefully controlled environment to preserve the viability of the spawn.
 Instructions to extract spores are included.
-(Kit includes a metal tin of dried spawn, and instructions for creating the appropriate substrate and for growing indoors or in the wild. )
+(Kit includes a metal tin of dried spawn, and instructions for preparing the habitat for growing in the wild.)
+Aspen Woods strain.

 Each order of dried spawning mushroom contains enough to create two batches of active spores, which may be cultured and expanded, and then sown into the desired substrates.